TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FeatureToggles/Index.rst

 Naming of feature toggles
 =========================

-Feature names should NEVER be named "enable" or have a negation, or contain versions or years and should be :php:`loweCamelCase`d.
+Feature names should NEVER be named "enable" or have a negation, or contain versions or years.
+It is recommended to use `lowerCamelCase` notation for the feature names.

 Bad examples: